bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

 |h2| Bilinear Forms |h2e|

-We'll start off by introducing a not-so-familiar idea (at least by name) called the *bilinear form*.
+We'll start off by introducing a not-so-familiar idea (at least by name) called the `bilinear form <https://en.wikipedia.org/wiki/Bilinear_form>`__.
 Let's take a look at the definition with respect to vector spaces:

-    A function :math:`B:{\bf u, v} \rightarrow \mathbb{R}` is a bilinear form for two input vectors :math:`\bf u, v`, if for any other vector :math:`\bf w` and scalar `\lambda`, the following conditions are satisfied (linearity):
+    A function :math:`B:{\bf u, v} \rightarrow \mathbb{R}` is a bilinear form for two input vectors :math:`\bf u, v`, if for any other vector :math:`\bf w` and scalar :math:`\lambda`, the following conditions are satisfied (linearity):

     .. math::
         B({\bf u} + {\bf w}, {\bf v}) &= B({\bf u}, {\bf v}) + B({\bf w}, {\bf v}) \\